datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 Now that you have a list of native Indian names, make sure that the list will do what you need it to.
 The list was taken from an online resouce and may contain names that don't make sense or aren't useful.

 Take a look at the list and see if any names don't fit.
-The `table()` displays the names well.
+The `unlist()` displays the names well.

 Looks like there are a few names that could select users that would be hard to tell whether they were native Indian or not.